The Ultimate Tour (Take That): Supporting acts

-The main support act for The Ultimate Tour was British soul singer, Beverley Knight.
+The main support act for The Ultimate Tour was English soul singer, Beverley Knight.
 Knight was originally scheduled to perform only on the arena dates of the tour, but proved so popular with audiences that she was invited to play the stadium shows as well.
 As well as playing her own set, Knight provided backing vocals for Take That during "Once You've Tasted Love" and gave a spoken introduction to "Relight My Fire", as well as singing Lulu's vocals from the same song at the arena shows.
 At the stadium dates, Lulu performed her own vocals for "Relight My Fire" and Knight only performed the introduction.
 Knight also appeared during the finale song, "Never Forget".
 The other support act for the five British stadium dates at the end of the tour was British girl group Sugababes, and the singer Lulu made a guest appearance during Take That's show to sing her part on "Relight My Fire".
 The Pussycat Dolls supported the band upon their return to Ireland and the last date of the tour.